 For loans made since July 1999, lending institutions are obligated (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the balance of the loan falls below 78 percent of the purchase amount � but not when the loan reaches 22 percent equity.
 (There are exceptions -like some "high risk' loans.)
 However, if your equity rises to 20% (no matter what the original price was), you have the legal right to cancel PMI (for a mortgage closed after July 1999).

-Familiarize yourself with your loan statements to keep track of principal payments.
-Also be aware of how much other homes are being sold for in your neighborhood.
-You are paying mostly interest if the closing was fewer than 5 years ago, so your principal most likely hasn't been reduced by much.
+Familiarize yourself with your loan statements to keep your eye on principal payments.
+Also stay aware of what other homes are being sold for in your neighborhood.
+If your mortgage is fewer than five years old, chances are you haven't made much progress with the principal � it's been mostly interest.

 Proof of Equity